ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 Building BRKGA-MP-IPR data structures
 --------------------------------------------------------------------------------

-BrkgaMpIpr.jl framework revolves over a single data structure called [`BrkgaData`](@ref) that represents the internal state of the BRKGA-MP-IPR algorithm.
+BrkgaMpIpr framework revolves over a single data structure called [`BrkgaData`](@ref) that represents the internal state of the BRKGA-MP-IPR algorithm.
 Since this structure has no constructor, you must build it using one of the [`Building functions`](@ref building_funcs).
 There are two